Flaherty, Ozuna help Cards past Rockies, back into 1st place

 HALL OF FAME

-The Cardinals on Saturday will induct three players into the team’s hall of fame.
-This year’s honorees are third baseman Scott Rolen (who played in St. Louis from 2002-07), right-hander Jason Isringhausen (2002-08), and right-hander Mort Cooper (1938-45).
+The Cardinals on Saturday will induct three players into the team’s Hall of Fame.
+This year’s honorees are third baseman Scott Rolen (who played in St. Louis from 2002-07), right-hander Jason Isringhausen (2002-08) and right-hander Mort Cooper (1938-45).
 Each year, fans vote for two modern-era players and a panel selects a veteran player.

 TRAINER’S ROOM

-Rockies: RHP Jon Gray (fracture) had two screws inserted into his left foot Friday. … RHP Scott Oberg had “arterial repair” in St. Louis, Manager Bud Black said.
+Rockies: RHP Jon Gray (fractured) had two screws inserted into his left foot Friday. … RHP Scott Oberg had “arterial repair” in St. Louis, Manager Bud Black said.
 Oberg is out for the season because of a blood clot in his right arm.

 Cardinals: OF Tyler O’Neill (left wrist strain) was scheduled to play Friday night for Triple-A Memphis in the second game of his rehab assignment.
-He was 1-3 on Wednesday for the Redbirds.

 UP NEXT